applesea2/Cake-Shop/README.md

 Create a new local branch for that fork, and create your changes.

-Then, on the original repository, create a pull request to merge your fork's branch into main.
+Then, on the original repository's GitHub page, create a pull request to merge your fork's branch into main.

 We will then review your changes.
 We may request additional changes before we can merge into main.